-Rahul Gandhi’s touch upon the “terrible” nation of farmers inside u .
+Rahul Gandhi’s touch upon farmers’ “terrible” nation inside u .
 S. A. Provoked a rebuttal from Union Minister Rajnath Singh in parliament on Thursday.
 “People who ran the authorities for decades” were responsible for the situation, Rajnath Singh shot again, in a dig at the Congress.

 Earlier this week, Rajnath Singh, responding to Congress allegations of the BJP engineering a rash of resignations in Karnataka’s ruling coalition to attempt to seize electricity, took a swipe at Rahul Gandhi.
 “Don’t blame us.
-It is Rahul Gandhi who began the resignation spree.”Many businesses periodically send newsletters by postal mail to keep subscribers current on their affairs or industry-related news, for the purpose of maintaining a loyal customer base to whom they can market additional products or services.
-With the pervasive use of the internet for information dissemination, and with RSS News Feeds gaining momentum as a powerful online communication tool, one needs to ask whether businesses are now better served by publishing news feeds in lieu of newsletters.
+It is Rahul Gandhi who began the resignation spree.”Many businesses periodically send newsletters by postal mail to keep subscribers current on their affairs or industry-related news to maintain a loyal customer base to whom they can market additional products or services.
+With the pervasive use of the internet for information dissemination and RSS News Feeds gaining momentum as a powerful online communication tool, one needs to ask whether businesses are now better served by publishing news feeds instead of newsletters.

 There are obvious convenience factors that favor publishing news feeds over newsletters: No newsletter design delays or expenses, no printing delays, no printing costs, no postage costs, no mailing lists.
 But are news feeds more effective than newsletters in delivering the message?
 And if so, can anyone with essentially no knowledge of news feeds and computer skills limited to sending an email and browsing the internet actually publish a news feed on their own?